towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 hardware that doesn't support this.
 Not generally useful for production use.

-On MS\-Windows this allows to use the Microsoft GDI software renderer, ie., to not abort if that renderer is detected.
+On MS-Windows this allows to use the Microsoft GDI software renderer, ie., to not abort if that renderer is detected.
 Normally [Screen](/docs/Screen)\(\) would abort when detecting the GDI renderer.

-128 == kPsychEnforceForegroundWindow: Request application of the Windows GDI calls SetForegroundWindow\(\) and SetFocus\(\) on each created onscreen window on MS\-Windows.
+128 == kPsychEnforceForegroundWindow: Request application of the Windows GDI calls SetForegroundWindow\(\) and SetFocus\(\) on each created onscreen window on MS-Windows.
 This may improve reliabilty of onscreen windows staying in front of all other windows, but is incompatible with the use of GetChar, CharAvail and ListenChar, so it must be requested with this flag.
-These calls are unfortunately absolutely crucial on MS\-Vista and later operating systems to guarantee artifact free \(tear\-free\) and timing accuratestimulus onset and robust and accurate stimulus onset timestamping.
+These calls are unfortunately absolutely crucial on MS-Vista and later operating systems to guarantee artifact free \(tear-free\) and timing accuratestimulus onset and robust and accurate stimulus onset timestamping.
 Therefore they are automatically applied to all fullscreen windows on Windows Vista and later operating systems.
 See the option